NSS-Data-Instructional-Stuff/data-analytics/Python_for_analytics/projects/GDP-and-Internet-Usage/README.md

 24. Look at the distribution of Internet Use for 2014.
 Is it unimodal?
 25. What are the top 5 countries in terms of internet use in 2014?
 26. Create a DataFrame called top_5_internet **from the combined DataFrame that has all three years _for the 5 countries that had the greatest 2014 internet usage_**.
 You should have 15 rows.
 Check that this is true.
 27. Create a seaborn FacetGrid to show the internet usage trend across the years 2004, 2009, and 2014 for these 5 countries (those with the highest reported internet use in 2014).
 Which country had the greatest growth between 2004 and 2014?
-Is there a plotting issue with Bermuda?
-Can you fix it?
 28. Repeat the steps above to look at the trend for the 5 countries with the lowest 2014 internet usage.
 Which country has consistently had the least internet use?
 29. Find the top 5 countries for 2014 in terms of GDP per capita; create a DataFrame to look at 10-year trends (use 2004, 2009, 2014 to look at the 10-year trend) in gdp per capita for the 5 countries with the highest 2014 GDP per capita.
 Use a seaborn facet grid for this.
 96. Repeat this one more time to look at 10-year trend for the 5 countries for 2014 with the lowest GDP per capita.